-- Promoting and supporting high standards of professional ethical practice amongst Clinical Psychologists in private practice
+- Promoting and supporting high standards of professional ethical practice amongst Clinical Psychologists in the private sector

-- Providing a network of mutual support of ICP members, and thereby supporting the best practice of our members when working with our clients
+- Providing a network of mutual support amongst ICP members, and thereby supporting the best practice of our members when working with our clients

 - Providing information to the general public about Clinical Psychologists in private practice who have specific areas of expertise

 - Providing clear information to the public on the expertise, training and registration of our members with our professional regulation body (AHPRA Psychology Board)

 In relation to ICP Members and the Profession:

 - Advancing the practice of Clinical Psychology